silencer00001/bitcoin-core-0.10.0-addrindex/README.md

 **Q: Is it stable?**

-A: Counterparty daemon (`counterpartyd`) does not officially support this version yet, but it (v9.49.3) can work with it on both Windows and Linux.
+A: Counterparty daemon (`counterpartyd`) now officially supports this version.
+As mentioned at the very top, the official reccommended build is from another repo.

 **Q: Any gotchas?**